flonog/thetowower/README.md

 - Message on score
 - Rules command
 - Team selection

-- SOON Scenario
+- Scenario (like the UHC's ones)

 ## Configuration

-The configuration menu require the permission thetowower.config to be opened.
+The configuration menu require the permission `thetowower.config` to be opened.
 You can access it when the game is not started with a simple right click on the command block.

-You can change it a lot of thing :
+You can configure :

 - Point limit
 - If chest can be breakable